ChristopherTsh/CDV01_Career_Goals_Reflection_CHRTSH528_BLC2401_GroupA__Christopher-TshomaCDV01-main/README.md

 2. **Interests and Values**:

     - Describe your key interests related to your career.
+        - My primary interests lie in developing fully functional websites from scratch.
+I have a strong foundation in HTML, Java, and CSS, and I am committed to understanding the fundamentals of web development.
+Additionally, I am proficient in using Git for version control and collaboration.
     - What values are important to you in a work environment?
+          - Meeting Deadlines: I believe in delivering on time and ensuring that commitments are honored.
+          - Dedication and Effort: I put my full effort into every project I undertake, striving for excellence.
+           - reating a Friendly Environment: Fostering a positive and collaborative atmosphere where everyone feels comfortable and respected is crucial.
+           - Collaboration and Productivity: I value working together with colleagues, pooling our expertise, and dedicating the necessary hours to achieve successful outcomes.

 ### Part 2: Career Exploration Insights